 Study: Columbus among least a Happiest Places to Livea in America

-There are 1 comment on the Ledger-Enquirer.com story from 7 hrs ago, titled Study: Columbus among least a Happiest Places to Livea in America.
+There are 2 comments on the Ledger-Enquirer.com story from 23 hrs ago, titled Study: Columbus among least a Happiest Places to Livea in America.
 In it, Ledger-Enquirer.com reports that:

 If you live in the California cities of Fremont, San Jose, Irvin and San Francisco, or even in Sioux Falls, S.D., you'll find yourself in one of the happiest places to live in America.
 If you live in Columbus, not so much.